bus710/matrix/README.md

 #### 6. Push the binary and web contents to RPI

+From VSCODE,
-From VSCODE, righ-click the matrixARM generated and click **Upload**.
+- righ-click the matrixARM generated from the file explorer and click **Upload**.
-Repeat the same action for the public directory.
+- Repeat the same action for the public directory.

 #### 7. Run the Go server from RPI